appscode/blog/content/post/kubestash-v2024.12.9/index.md

         storage: 50Mi
 ```

-Here, the configuration for the verification application should be similar to the backup application as we are going to restore the backup data in the verification application.
+It should have a similar configuration to the original backup application (e.g., the database version should match), as we are going to restore the original application's backup data into it.

 Here is the example of `BackupVerifier` that verifies the `MySQL`: